carrtesy/carrtesy.github.io/_posts/ps/2021-01-25-prob_solv_basis.md

  - BFS
 ---

-# Intro
-Basic of Problem Solving is to find all possible cases.
+Starting point of Problem Solving is to find all possible cases.
 *DFS(Depth First Search)* and *BFS(Breadth First Search)* are good ways to do so.

 # Idea